Force-feeding: United Kingdom

 Suffragettes who had been imprisoned while campaigning for votes for women went on hunger strike and were force fed.
 This lasted until the Prisoners Act of 1913, also known as the Cat and Mouse Act, whereby debilitated prisoners would be released, allowed to recover, and then re-arrested.
-Rubber tubes were inserted through the mouth (only occasionally through the nose) and into the stomach, and food poured down; the suffragettes were held down by force while the instruments were inserted into their bodies, an experience which has been likened to rape.
+Rubber tubes were inserted through the mouth (only occasionally through the nose) and into the stomach, and food poured down; the suffragettes were held down by force while the instruments were inserted into their bodies, which has been likened to rape.
 In a smuggled letter, Sylvia Pankhurst described how the warders held her down and forced her mouth open with a steel gag.
-Her gums bled, and she vomited most of the liquid up afterwards.
+Her gums bled, and she vomited most of the liquid.

 Emmeline Pankhurst, founder of the Women's Social and Political Union, was horrified by the screams of women being force-fed in HM Prison Holloway.
 She wrote: "Holloway became a place of horror and torment.
-Sickening scenes of violence took place almost every hour of the day, as the doctors went from cell to cell performing their hideous office. ...I shall never while I live forget the suffering I experienced during the days when those cries were ringing in my ears."
+Sickening scenes of violence took place almost every hour of the day, as the doctors went from cell to cell performing their hideous office. ...
+I shall never while I live forget the suffering I experienced during the days when those cries were ringing in my ears."
 When prison officials tried to enter her cell, Pankhurst, in order to avoid being force-fed, raised a clay jug over her head and announced: "If any of you dares so much as to take one step inside this cell, I shall defend myself."

 In 1911, Wiliam Ball, a male working class supporter who had broken two windows and consequently been sentenced to two months, was given this treatment and then separated from contact with his family, leading to his clandestine transfer to a mental hospital.
 This case was taken up by groups such as WSPU and the Men's League for Women's Suffrage, whose pamphlet on the case had the subtitle Official Brutality on the increase.

 The first woman in Scotland to be force fed was Ethel Moorhead, in Calton Jail, who despite being under medical supervision became seriously ill.
 The governor, Major William Stewart, argued that her illness was not caused by the feeding regime, but also said: We must face the fact that artificial feeding is attended with risk and we must teach [suffragette prisoners] that, while we appreciate the risks, we are quite prepared to go on and will not be deterred from detaining people like [Moorhead] because there is a risk to their health, if we take the necessary steps to make sure their detention is effective...
 They have the idea that they can frighten us by pointing out the risk to health.